gnd/glslr/README.md

   video:
     --vdev [device number]                  v4l2 device number (default: 0 eg. /dev/video0)
   saving:
-    --save-dir [dir]                        directory where to save frames --save-file [filename]                  filename to save frames in the form: name_%0d.tga
+    --save-tga                              use TGA format instead of the default JPEG --save-dir [dir]                        directory where to save frames --save-file [filename]                  filename to save frames in the form: name_%0nd
-                                            %0d stands for number of digits, eg. my_%06d.tga will be saved as my_000001.tga, my_000002.tga, etc..
+                                            %0nd stands for number of digits, eg. my_%06d will be saved as my_000001.jpg, my_000002.jpg, etc.. (or .tga)
 ```
 ## Usage with network:
 ```